tiendc/gofn/README.md

 A convenient function works like C ternary operator.

-**NOTE**: This function is deprecated as it has side effect of both expressions are evaluated and may cause the program to crash.
+**NOTE**: This function is deprecated as it may cause the program to crash on misuses due to both passing expressions are evaluated regardless of the condition.
 For example: `firstItem := If(len(slice) > 0, slice[0], defaultVal)` will crash if `slice` is empty as
-the expression `slice[0]` is evaluated before the function call.
+the expression `slice[0]` is always evaluated.
 Use it at your own risk.

 ```go
 val := If(x > 100, val1, val2) // If x > 100, val == val1, otherwise val == val2